Convesio Logo White

 As we mentioned in the intro, the short answer is that WordPress can definitely scale.
 There is no doubt about it.
 Every day, thousands of sites running WordPress manage heavy loads without any issues.

 However, it’s important to note that WordPress is sometimes not scalable out of the box.
 It depends on your particular theme, plugins, web host, and many other factors.
-For certain types of sites, a default, unoptimized version of WordPress will struggle to scale.
+For certain types of sites, a default, unoptimized version of WordPress will struggle to scale and you may have both a slow WordPress admin and a slow frontend.

 That said, it’s fairly easy to make WordPress scalable, so it’s not a limiting factor in any way.
 It’s also essential for any site, as the failure to scale can result in a ruined reputation and lost customers.
 Thankfully, using an auto scaling solution like Convesio makes scaling effortless.